Skip to content

 })

-g.SetEntry("greet")
+_ = g.SetEntry("greet")

-env := petalflow.NewEnvelope().WithVar("name", "world")
+env := petalflow.NewEnvelope().WithVar("name", "World")

-result, err := runtime.Run(context.Background(), g, env, petalflow.DefaultRunOptions())
+result, err := petalflow.NewRuntime().Run(context.Background(), g, env, petalflow.DefaultRunOptions())

 if err != nil {